fdb/slarg-website/outreach/veggie-is-halal-_-green-deen-iftar.md

 P﻿alestinian kitchen by Lamas from [Veggie=Halal ](https://www.veggieishalal.be/)(VOEM)

-Creation of a Ramadan Iftar box, filled with tasty food by Veganation, distributed at the campus of Sint Lucas Antwerp during Ramadan
+Creation of a Ramadan Iftar box, filled with tasty food prepared by Veganation, distributed at the campus of Sint Lucas Antwerp during Ramadan

 Supported by [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/)